-The progress has been always associated with the growth in energy generation demand.
-Being fulfilled with the traditional fossil fuel-based technologies, it is unavoidably leading to environmental problems such as air pollution and greenhouse gas production (see Figure 1.1).
+Progress has been always associated with growth in energy generation demand.
+The use of traditional fossil fuel-based technologies is unavoidably leading to environmental problems such as air pollution and greenhouse gas production (see Figure 1.1).
 According to the International Energy Agency's Global Energy Review 2020 [1], the total CO2 emissions in 2020 are expected to be 30.6 Gt.